is now available! Read about the new features and fixes from September.

 Add JSON validation

-Enabled by default for many file types.
-Create your own schema and validation in settings.json
+JSON validation is enabled by default for many file types.
+Create your own schema and validation in settings.json:

 "json.schemas": [